-Carex morrowii 'Ice Dances'
+Carex morrowii 'Ice Dance' (3.5-inch pot)

 This variety can grow in a variety of conditions, unlike some of its relatives.
 It will tolerate 3/4 day to 1/4 day of sun and grows in moist or average soil.
 'Ice Dance' is evergreen in all but the coldest climates.
 In northern zones, it should be sited out of the way of winter winds and provided with some protection such as snow or straw.
 If plants look tattered in early spring, cut them back to the ground.
 The new foliage will quickly fill back in.

 Use this ornamental grass in borders, containers, ground cover, rock gardens and water gardens or an aquarium.
 Plant (8) inches apart for an immediate full, dense look.
 Maintenance free, trim to the ground in late winter, and deer resistant.
 Propagate by division in the spring, but do not divide clumps into little divisions, with small root systems.